sinus-lift

 Restore Structure and Confidence with Sinus Lift Surgery

+At Delaire Dental, we believe every patient deserves the chance to restore their smile—even when bone loss has made it more complex.
+Our team offers advanced sinus lift procedures that make upper jaw implants possible for patients who may have been told otherwise.
 If you’re considering dental implants in the upper jaw or have been advised that you lack the bone support for treatment, schedule a consultation with Dr. Michael Lee.
 Serving New York, NY and surrounding communities, we’re committed to helping you rebuild your foundation with skill, care, and results you can count on.